 - Low-value credit transfers are used for payroll, supplier and third-party payments.

 - The SEPA Credit Transfers (SCT) scheme is used for retail transactions and is available for urgent and high-priority payments (no maximum threshold) within the SEPA.
-There are approximately 1,690 participant banks in the scheme in Germany.
+There are over 4,500 payment service providers in the SEPA scheme.

 - SEPA direct debits are processed same or next day through EMZ.
 They may also be processed between banks or through savings and cooperative banks' networks.

-- Cheque usage is in rapid decline (comprised 0.1% of total cashless payments in 2015), being fast-outpaced by electronic transactions.
+- Cheque usage is in rapid decline, being fast-outpaced by electronic transactions.

 - Cheques are truncated into electronic images through the paperless cheque collection (BSE) process and then cleared through EMZ.